grzesiek-galezowski/tdd-ebook/manuscript/220_Weaker_and_better_composabiity.md

 Designing for composability
 ===============================

 Some classes are harder to compose with other classes, others are easier.
+Of course, we are striving for the higher composability.
 There are numerous factors influencing this:

 ### Classes vs interfaces

 As we said, a sender is composed with a recipient by obtaining a reference to it.
-Also, we said that we want the flexibility of using a sender with many different recipients.
+Also, we said that we want our senders to be able to send messages to many different recipients.
 This is, of course, done using polymorphism.

-So, on what should a sender depend on to be able to work with as many recipients as possible?
+So, one of the questions we have to ask ourselves in our quest for high composability is: on what should a sender depend on to be able to work with as many recipients as possible?
 Should it depend on classes or interfaces?
-In other words, when we plug in an object as a message receipient:
+In other words, when we plug in an object as a message receipient like this:

 {lang="csharp"}
 ~~~